What is a Charge Off? | Charge Off Meaning

 Make consistent on-time payments

 Be sure to pay all your bills on time, every time.
 These include your mortgage, car loan, student loans, personal loans, and credit cards.
 Remember that even one missed payment can take a toll on your credit.
+Making consistent on-time payments is a great way to increase your credit score after a charge off.

 Maintain a low credit utilization ratio

 Your credit utilization ratio compares the amount of credit you’re currently using vs. the amount of credit available to you.
 If possible, keep your credit utilization under 30%.
 To lower it, pay down your balances early, reduce your spending, and increase your credit limit.
+This can also help improve your credit score after you face a charge off.

 Keep old accounts open